 The table shows the GVA contribution per sector in constant prices for the district municipality from 2001-2011.
 The most significant sector in 2011 was manufacturing which contributed 21% to the district's total GVA .This was followed by wholesale and retail trade, catering and accommodation at 17%; and then finance, insurance, real estate and business services at 15%.
 The least important sector in terms of GVA in 2011 was mining and quarrying at 1%.
-From a growth perspective, construction grew at an average of 11% per annum between 2001 and 2011, followed by finance, insurance, real estate and business services at 4% per annum.
+From a growth perspective, construction grew at an average of 11% per annum between 2001 and 2011, followed by finance, insurance, real estate and business services at 10% per annum.
+The largest sector, manufacturing, grew at 4% per annum.
 Mining and quarrying showed a negative average growth rate over the period of 2% per annum.